Ocean Therapy

 Our ocean therapy program returns!
 Our preliminary evidence with our research study Project Stoke showed a 50% decrease in pain after getting out of the water.
 These groups are designed for those suffering from chronic pain and invislible illnesses and focuses on bringing a space together for those to share, witness, and experience the ocean through surfing, boogie boarding, swimming, and splashing.
 Our founder, Tracey Chester, adapted the program from the Groundswell Community Project, to meet the specific needs of those suffering from chronic pain.
 Whether you dip your toes in the water, or stand up on a surf board, our professional therapists and ocean safety volunteers.
 Surf Trauma Certified clinicians will be on site to help support you with any physical limitations you may pose.

 There are many different types of chronic pain we accept for this group.
-The most common we have treated include: back pain, knee pain, joint inflammation, headaches/migraines, fibromyalgia, pelvic pain, and others.
+The most common we have treated include: pain related to EDS, Lyme Disease, back pain, knee pain, joint inflammation, headaches/migraines, fibromyalgia, pelvic pain, and others.
 If you have a chronic pain not listed, and are interested in the group, please contact us to determine your eligibility!
 In some cases, we offer scholarships to waive copays

 Pain Trauma Institute is a Wave of Excellence Partner with Groundswell Community Project , where Natalie Small created the gold standard for surf therapy models.
 Together we hold spaces together, adapt the surf therapy model for chronic pain, and we are together working with USC, as part of Project Stoke